whiskyechobravo/kerko/README.md

 ### Providing _Cites_ and _Cited by_ relations

 Zotero allows one to link items together through its _Related_ field.
-However, such relations are not typed nor directed, making it impossible (1) to tell whether the relation has anything to do with citations, or (2) to distinguish which of two related items is the citing entity, and which is the one being cited.
+However, such relations are not typed nor directed, making it impossible (1) to indicate the nature of the relation, or (2) to distinguish which of two related items is the citing entity, and which is the one being cited.
 Consequently, Kerko has its own method for setting up those relations.

 To establish _Cites_ relations in your Zotero library, you must follow the procedure below: